 This depends on your pet’s individual condition.
 If your pet is already on medication, you can bring your pet back to the vet after some time to ensure that it's working.
 If you notice that your pet is not responding to their medication anymore, a vet would be able to provide insight about how to move forward.

 Additionally, if you fear something is wrong with your pet and you believe they need medication, be sure to ask about this at your appointment.

 Rough tartar can accumulate on the surface of your pet's teeth and touch the gum line.
 If this is the case, your pet could need dental treatment.
 It’s always wise to ask a vet what they think about your pet’s teeth, as sometimes it's tricky to figure out if your pet’s teeth are okay.

 Brushing your dog’s teeth is part of a regular maintenance routine to prevent dental disease.
 Your vet may also recommend professional dental cleanings as well.

-If you notice that your pet has lumps, it is critical that you promptly reach out to a veterinarian to ensure that they are benign.
-They will give your professional insight regarding the next steps.
+If you notice that your pet has lumps, it's critical that you reach out to a veterinarian to ensure that they're benign.

 9. Will you send follow-up notes after the appointment?

 Sometimes, it's difficult to remember everything your vet told you during the appointment.
 If you haven't taken notes yourself, ask the vet if they'll send a detailed report once it's over.

 Some pet parents prefer to record conversations with their vet, but you should always ask permission first.
 This is not only good etiquette, but also could help you stay out of legal trouble in some states and countries.

 When should I ask my questions?